openvinotoolkit/open_model_zoo/demos/interactive_face_detection_demo/cpp_gapi/README.md

     -m_hp "<path>"             Optional.
 Path to an .xml file with a trained Head Pose Estimation model.
     -m_em "<path>"             Optional.
 Path to an .xml file with a trained Emotions Recognition model.
     -m_lm "<path>"             Optional.
 Path to an .xml file with a trained Facial Landmarks Estimation model.
+    -m_am "<path>"             Optional.
+Path to an .xml file with a trained Antispoofing Classification model.
     -d "<device>"              Optional.
 Target device for Face Detection network (the list of available devices is shown below).
 Default value is CPU.
 The demo will look for a suitable plugin for a specified device.
     -d_ag "<device>"           Optional.
 Target device for Age/Gender Recognition network (the list of available devices is shown below).
 Default value is CPU.
 The demo will look for a suitable plugin for a specified device.
     -d_hp "<device>"           Optional.
 Target device for Head Pose Estimation network (the list of available devices is shown below).
 Default value is CPU.
 The demo will look for a suitable plugin for a specified device.
     -d_em "<device>"           Optional.
 Target device for Emotions Recognition network (the list of available devices is shown below).
 Default value is CPU.
 The demo will look for a suitable plugin for a specified device.
     -d_lm "<device>"           Optional.
 Target device for Facial Landmarks Estimation network (the list of available devices is shown below).
 Default value is CPU.
 The demo will look for a suitable plugin for device specified.
+    -d_am "<device>"           Optional.
+Target device for Antispoofing Classification network (the list of available devices is shown below).
+Default value is CPU.
+Use "-d HETERO:<comma-separated_devices_list>" format to specify HETERO plugin.
+The demo will look for a suitable plugin for a specified device.
     -no_show                   Optional.
 Don't show output.
     -r                         Optional.
 Output inference results as raw values -t                         Optional.
 Probability threshold for detections